greatscottgadgets/ubertooth/host/README.md

 $ make
 $ sudo make install

-This software also requires libusb 1.0 or higher, which can be foung at http://www.libusb.org or installed from your OS's package repository.
+This software also requires libusb 1.0 or higher, which can be found at http://www.libusb.org or installed from your OS's package repository.